Playlists

 methods whenever something changes.

 interface.
-We expose several types of requests, each one with different
+We expose several types of specs, each one with different

 configuration options.

-Once you have the request, just call getPlaylist
+Once you have the spec, just call getPlaylist

 :